People's Reform Party

-The People's Reform Party (abbrev.
-PRP) is a political party in the Philippines.
+The People's Reform Party (PRP) is a political party in the Philippines.
 Founded on April 12, 1991, as the political party of former Agrarian Reform Secretary Miriam Defensor Santiago for her bid as president in the 1992 Presidential Elections.
-During the 1992 Elections, the party nominated Santiago as president and Ramon Magsaysay, Jr. as vice president, however both Santiago and Magsaysay lost the elections to former Defense Secretary Fidel Ramos and then-Senator Joseph Estrada, respectively.
+During the 1992 Elections, the party nominated Santiago as president and Ramon "Jun" Magsaysay, Jr. as vice president, however both Santiago and Magsaysay lost the elections to former Defense Secretary Fidel Ramos and then-Senator Joseph Estrada, respectively.
 The Force of Reform Philippines (FORPH) serves as the official youth-wing of the People's Reform Party.
 While under the same Miriam Defensor Santiago wing, the Youth Reform Movement is not related to the PRP.